-Most countries have joined an international treaty - the United Nations Framework Convention on Climate Change (UNFCCC), which was adopted at the 1992 UN Rio Earth Summit - to begin to consider what can be done to reduce global warming and to cope with whatever temperature increases are inevitable.
+Most countries have joined an international treaty – the United Nations Framework Convention on Climate Change (UNFCCC), which was adopted at the 1992 UN Rio Earth Summit – to begin to consider what can be done to reduce global warming and to cope with whatever inevitable temperature.
 In 1997, a number of nations approved an addition to the treaty: the Kyoto Protocol, which provides more powerful (and legally binding) measures, targets and mechanisms aiming to commit States, in their capacity of signatory parties, to reduce their GHG emissions.

 The global action to tackle climate change is twofold: on the one hand, mitigation policies are implemented to cut GHG emissions generated by human activities and to prevent further temperature increase; on the other hand, territories should be prepared to the impacts of climate change through adaptation policies, such as risk reduction and prevention strategies as well as resilience strengthening activities.